 During the day, many of us hung out in the library and worked on our individual projects.
 One of which was a rug.
 LOL!
 Loren Rhoads.
 I got a lot done while I was there, so if you think it's all fun and games, it's not.
 I completed five chapters of rewrites and edited a short story.

 S.G.
 Browne, Weston and Sephera Giron would walk around the house with one of those handheld "ghost reader thingies" and a tape recorder.
 They came back excited about a recording, but no one believed them because it sounded like Darth Vader taking a breath.
 But after some cleaning up of the recordings by the very talented William Gilchrist, voices both male and female were heard speaking clear words.
 I was sitting next to them as they sorted through the recordings and it made the hairs on my arms and neck stand up.
 Reminded me of the scene in the movie, The Changeling, (the best ghost story ever,) when George C. Scott's character first heard the haunting child's voice on the recording.
 C-R-E-E-P-Y. That night I was real glad Fran was with me.
+A few other ghostly moments went down, and I actually did feel changes in the house that made me uncomfortable at times, but overall, I never felt like anything bad was out to get me.
+Then again, I choose to ignore things like I said before - let sleeping dogs lie.

 It was a great experience and the camraderie couldn't be beat.
 I tend to feel a little awkward in large groups, but The Haunted Mansion Writer's Retreat 2014 will be something I look forward to in the future.
 For those of you who might be thinking about it.
 Do it.
 Book early, you won't regret it.